AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

 cluster, which requests an administrator's credentials and uses them to create credentials for the Kerberos Keys Operator.
-After that the edge cluster is (supposed to be) self-maintaining, with everything that happens on the edge driven by configuration from the centre.
+After that the edge cluster is (supposed to be) self-maintaining, with everything that happens on the edge driven by configuration from the central cluster.

 ## Sparkplug Groups